Day 2: Tracking Users with track_context()

 function works alongside auto-instrumentation, adding valuable runtime context like user IDs to your tracked events.

-When your user ID is available only at runtime (during function execution):
+When your user ID is available at runtime (during function execution):

 from payi.lib.instrument import track_context